umasshia/CMPT456-moviedb/README.md

 Currently users are not able to remove a film from the watchlist from the movie info page.

-CINEFLIX was utilized so I could learn and implement my own functionalities into the project.
+CINEFLIX was utilized app so I could learn and implement my own functionalities into the project, although its functionalities and code was heavily modified.

 TMDB and OMDB APIs are utilized.